-- " All canteen lunch orders can be placed online, alternatively direct to the Canteen by calling 8536 5401.
-Reception Year 6 can still utilise the lunch bag system during the transition phase. - " To do this access Qkr! or download the Qkr! app. - " Orders can be placed any time but must be in by 9:00am for the day required. - " Reception to Year 6 children do not have access to the Canteen except via orders, except on Fridays when they can visit the Junior School Canteen at lunch.
-These orders can be made by placing the order online or direct to the Canteen by calling 8536 5401. - " Year 7 to 12 can access the Canteen directly in person before school, during recess and at lunch.
-Lunch orders must be placed at the start of the day to be sure that the students food requirement is met. - " Year 11 and 12 have the privilege of accessing the Cafe area during recess and lunch.
-Bags need to be filled out with the child's name and class. - " Click here to visit the website and access the current Price List. - " Lunch brought from home that requires refrigeration and heating must be given to Canteen Manager at the start of the day.
+- " All canteen lunch orders can be placed online using the Qkr!
+App.
+Alternatively orders can be placed directly to the Cafe by calling 8536 5401.
+Reception Year 5 can still utilise the lunch bag system. - " Orders can be placed any time but must be in by 9:00am on the day required. - " Reception to Year 5 children do not have access to the Cafe except via orders.
+On Fridays they can visit the Junior School Cafe at lunch. - " Year 6 to 12 can access the Cafe directly in person before school, during recess and at lunch. . - " Click here to visit the website and access the current Price List and Qkr!
+App Instructions. - " Lunch brought from home that requires refrigeration and heating must be given to Canteen Manager at the start of the day.